 Chief of Staff, Connors Family Office

-Sharon McNally is the President of the Camp Harbor View Foundation, which is responsible for meeting the financial and management needs of Camp Harbor View, a summer day-camp and year-round support system for at-risk children in Boston.
-She is also the Chief of Staff in the Connors Family Office, and in that role supports the philanthropic, political and business activities of Jack Connors, Jr., founder and former CEO of Hill Holliday and Chairman Emeritus of Partners Healthcare.
+Sharon McNally is the President of Camp Harbor View.
+She is also the Chief of Staff in the Connors Family Office, where she supports the philanthropic, political and business activities of Jack Connors, Jr., founder and former CEO of Hill Holliday and Chairman Emeritus of Partners HealthCare.

-Sharon is a past president and member of the Board of Directors of the Big Sister Association of Greater Boston, the Co-Chair of the Leadership Council of the Schwartz Center for Compassionate Care and Vice-Chair of its board; a member of the Board of Directors of the Camp Harbor View Foundation; a member of the Board of Directors for Beyond Conflict; and a member of the Board of Overseers of the Boston Landmarks Orchestra.
+Sharon is a past president and member of the Board of Directors of the Big Sister Association of Greater Boston; the Vice-Chair of the Board of Directors of the Schwartz Center for Compassionate Healthcare; a member of the Board of Directors of Camp Harbor View; a member of the Board of Overseers of the Boston Landmarks Orchestra; and a member of the RIZE Chairman’s Council.

 Sharon earned a B.A.in Government at Colby College.
-A lifelong Boston-area resident, she and her husband live in Boston and have three grown children and five grandchildren.
+A lifelong Boston-area resident, she and her husband live in Boston and have three grown children and six grandchildren.

 Managing Principal, Income Research Management